Affiliate links on Android Authority may earn us a commission. Learn more.

 How is the battery life and processor?

 The Moto G Stylus 5G packs a Qualcomm Snapdragon 480 5G chipset.
 This sits at the top-end of Qualcomm’s entry-level 400 series and represents an improvement over even all but the very latest 600 series processors.

 As far as everyday use is concerned, the phone runs fine.
 I didn’t notice any real performance issues, though the camera app is a little bit slow to start sometimes.
 The phone didn’t fare particularly well on benchmarks, but we didn’t expect it to.
 Most users should be satisfied with the performance of the phone as long as they’re not expecting the phone to be a gaming powerhouse (which it is not claiming to be).

 Motorola builds battery champs and the Moto G Stylus 5G is merely the latest to put up solid numbers.
 Motorola claims the battery lasts a full two days.
 We got better battery life than that.

 Despite heavy usage, including extensive use of the camera and running benchmarks, the phone lasted 2.25 days on a single charge.
 The 5,000mAh power cell more than does its job.
-We haven’t tested the non-5G Moto G Stylus from earlier this year, but its smaller 4,000mAh battery likely won’t last as long.

 The downside is that charging the phone takes forever.
 The Moto G Stylus 5G ships with a 10W charger and needs a solid two hours 15 minutes to recharge from zero.
 There’s no wireless charging, which we wouldn’t expect at this price point.